FrodgE/fetch-user-environment/README.md

 }
 ```

-Once the current user environment is configured correctly, and the command pallete item is enabled, open the command pallete and run the following command:
+Once the current user environment is configured correctly, and the command palette item is enabled, open the command palette and run the following command:

 ```
 Fetch user environment: Save user environment